About Completing Your Loan Application

 How should I format my CV/résumé?

-Who should I ask for a recommendation letter?
+Who should I ask to serve as a reference?

 What does Zomia look for in the applications?